 Months of entry

+This is a unique programme to look at Ethnology, Folklore and Musicology at University of Aberdeen with the Elphinstone Institute.
 The programme will develop a broad-based understanding of how Ethnology and Folklore evolved, and of their approaches to the major genres of study: material culture, custom and belief, oral narrative, song, childlore and games, sports and pastimes.

 Through case-studies of Scottish material, the course will show how the concepts of ethnology and folklore can be used to investigate important issues in contemporary society.
 Graduates from a variety of backgrounds will gain a sound knowledge of the concepts, skills and methodologies of ethnology and folklore, whether in preparation for doctoral research, or as an end in itself.

 Courses include: History and Core Genes of Ethnology and Folklore, Intellectual Backgrounds and Methodologies, Oral Traditions, Scottish Contexts and Practical Field Work, and Dissertation in Ethnology and Folklore